cjratcliff/ml-compiled/docs/normalization.rst

 5. Construct the new matrix from the principal components by multiplying the centered :math:`X` by the truncated :math:`Q`.

 PCA can also be done via SVD.

+Whitening
+____________
+The process of transforming the inputs so that they have zero mean and a covariance matrix which is the identity.
+This means the features will be linearly uncorrelated with each other and have variances equal to 1.

 ZCA
 _____